kchaz/BISG_sampling_public/README.md

-**This repo contains publicly available code for the paper** "Improving Minority Population Sampling with BISG Probabilities: Evidence from a Survey of Jewish Americans" by Kyla Chasalow, Eitan Hirsh, Kosuke Imai, and Laura Royden (2026)
+**This repo contains publicly available code for the paper** "Improving Minority Population Sampling with BISG Probabilities: Evidence from a Survey of Jewish Americans" by Kyla Chasalow, Eitan Hirsh, Kosuke Imai, and Laura Royden (2026) available at https://arxiv.org/abs/2605.05384

 Due to the sensitive nature of developing surname-based membership probabilities for a minority population, we are not publicly releasing the obituary data or probabilities learned from the obituary data.
 However, this repo contains a fully simulated version of our pipeline and methods constructed using data from the American Jewish Population Project to minimic some of the features of our actual application.